145. The Principles of How to Treat Love and Marriage

 Excerpted from “Practice (7)” in The Word Appears in the Flesh

 The great matters of life are not merely marriage, work, your future prospects, settling down and living peacefully, and scrambling to find your place in society.
 These are not the most important things.
 What are the most important things?
 You now believe in God and perform your duty, so your lives have set off in the right direction.
 The next important thing is to find firm footing on the path of pursuit of the truth, to ascertain the goal and direction of your life, to allow the truth to lay foundations in your heart—in this way, you will be someone whom God has truly chosen and preordained.
 Your foundations now are not yet stable.
 Never mind a storm—a breeze could shake you at any moment.
 This shows that you have not yet laid foundations, and this is very dangerous, indeed!
 Establish your life goal and the direction in which you seek, and establish the path you are to walk in this life.
 Once you have established your goal and what is most important in your life, settle down over the years for the sake of that goal and that important matter.
 Work hard, expend of yourself, exert efforts, and pay the price for them.
 Pay no mind to anything else for the time being.
 If you continue to think about those other things, the matter at hand will be delayed.
 You will have finding a job, making a lot of money, becoming wealthy, gaining a firm foothold in society, and finding a position for yourself on your mind; you will think of getting married, too, and acquiring skills and abilities in the future, and how to be an outstanding person; and you will want to support and raise a family and give your parents a good life.
 Is all of that not tiring?
 How big is your heart?
 How much energy does someone have in a lifetime?
 The most exuberant and simplest period of a person’s life—the best period of a person’s life—begins at twenty and ends, at the latest, at forty years of age.
-During this time, you must grasp hold of the truths that should be understood to believe in God, then enter into the reality of the truth, accept God’s judgment and chastisement, and accept His trials and refinement, so that you will not deny God under any circumstances.
+During this time, you must grasp hold of the truths that should be understood to believe in God, then enter into truth reality, accept God’s judgment and chastisement, and accept His trials and refinement, so that you will not deny God under any circumstances.
 This is most fundamental; beside this, no matter who tries to tempt or seduce you with marriage or romantic love, no matter how much fame or status they give you, or how much they may benefit you, you will not give up on your duties, nor give up on the things a created being is supposed to do.
 If, at some point in the future, God does not want you, you will still be able to pursue the truth and to walk the way of fearing God and shunning evil.
 You must work hard on this; if you do, these years of expending yourself for God will not be lived in vain.

 Excerpted from God’s Fellowship